 What would Independence Day be without grilling, right?
 (Answer: It would still be Independence Day, but with worse food.)
-Well, my friend Elise and I were coming up with ideas for Fourth of July on her site, Simply Recipes, when we decided to do a traditional mushroom burger – you know, the one with lots of sauteed mushrooms, onions and Swiss cheese on top?
+This is my wild game riff of the traditional mushroom burger — you know, the one with lots of sauteed mushrooms, onions and Swiss cheese on top?
 You’ve seen it on the menu in pretty much every burger joint in America.

-We sexed up our version with ground, dried porcini mixed into the burger meat.
-This made the burger even more of an umami bomb.
+I’ve sexed up my version with ground, dried porcini mixed into the burger meat.
+This makes the burger even more of an umami bomb.
 Juicy, savory and super-mushroomy.
-I had to export this idea here, to Wild Game Land.
+(I also love my normal go-to recipe for venison burgers.)

 But I will continue to drink Pabst on hot days, with a hamburger.
 This burger, in fact.
 It’s everything you want in a mushroom burger, only wild.

 This is a wild game version of the classic mushroom burger you see in hamburger joints all over the country: A big ole’ meat patty, topped with grilled or sauteed onions and mushrooms, served with cheese, usually Swiss.
 Mustard is the traditional accompaniment here, but no babies will die if you use ketchup, too.
 What makes my version of a mushroom burger different — other than using venison and wild mushrooms — is that I add ground, dried mushrooms into the meat mixture to get a stronger mushroom flavor.